aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Sets the vertical offset from its lower right corner row, in units of 1/4000 of the chart area.
+Sets the vertical offset from its lower\\u9225\\u6186ight corner row, in units of 1/4000 of the chart area.

 **Remarks**